 Developing our pupil’s understanding and use of vocabulary and language has been a big focus in our school.
 To support with this we sometimes dress up as vocabulary on World Book Day, so pupils are immersed in language all day and can explore vocabulary and language even further.
 So far we have dressed up as compound words and idioms!

-Creating a Reading Rich environment:
+Creating a Rich Reading Environment:

+We have recently had a library refurbishment and have a beautiful new area for our children to read.
 Each class has their own reading corner, where pupils can lend books, to read at home.
 Teachers also provide challenge books for pupils who want to challenge themselves and encourage pupils to read recommended reads.
 We encourage pupils to recommend books to each other or alternatively not recommend what they have read!